GfellerLab/EPIC-ATAC/README.md

 This framework is an extension of EPIC previously developed for bulk RNA-Seq data deconvolution and described in the publication from *Racle et al., 2017* available at <https://elifesciences.org/articles/26476>.
-Note that RNA-Seq data can also be given as input to the EPICATAC package.
+We recommend loading the EPIC package for RNA-Seq deconvolution and EPICATAC for ATAC-Seq deconvolution to avoid conflicts between EPIC and EPICATAC functions, in particular EPIC should not be loaded before EPICATAC in order to use EPICATAC functions.

 ## Installation